 - Consult and adhere to GMC guidance in such circumstances and contact MDDUS for advice.

-- Contact MDDUS for advice before responding to correspondence you receive from the GMC.
+- Contact MDDUS immediately for advice before responding to correspondence you receive from the GMC.